 1. Who Gets Social Security?

 Social Security Retirement Income (SSRI) provides income for 54 million retired Americans.
 These expenditures added up to $1 trillion dollars in 2019.
 The average paycheck is $1,502.85 per month, and most of these checks go to women.
-Some 54 percent of SSRI recipients under the age of 85 are female and 63 percent of SSRI recipients over the age 85 are women.[i]
+Some 54% of SSRI recipients under the age of 85 are female and 63% of SSRI recipients over the age of 85 are women.[i]

 2. Who Pays Payroll Taxes?

-Employees pay 6.2 percent of every paycheck into FICA (Federal Insurance Contributions Act).
-In addition, employees pay another 1.45 percent Medicare tax.
+Employees pay 6.2% of every paycheck into FICA (Federal Insurance Contributions Act).
+In addition, employees pay another 1.45% Medicare tax.
 Employers also pay the same amount on behalf of their employees.
-Self-employed people pay both employer and employee portions of payroll taxes, 12.4 percent plus 2.9 percent.
+Self-employed people pay both employer and employee portions of payroll taxes, 12.4% plus 2.9%.
 In other words, if you’re self-employed, you pay twice as much payroll tax.

-The tax for Social Security is capped and annually adjusted upwards for inflation.
-In 2020, the maximum income subject to the 12.4 percent tax is $137,700.[ii]
+The tax for Social Security is capped and annually adjusted upward for inflation.
+In 2020, the maximum income subject to the 12.4% tax is $137,700.[ii]
 SSRI taxes are not due on income above that amount.
 Medicare, however, is taxed on every dollar earned regardless of the income level.
-In other words, there is no cap on the income for the 2.9 percent Medicare tax.
+In other words, there is no cap on the income for the 2.9% Medicare tax.